wso2-attic/product-integration-server/product/carbon-home/samples/README.md

 Running Samples
 ---------------

-Configuration can be deployed to server by dropping any sample configuration file in <CARBON_HOME>/samples/integration-flows/ to <CARBON_HOME>/deployment/integration-flows/ directory.
+Configuration can be deployed to server by dropping any sample configuration file from <CARBON_HOME>/samples/integration-flows/ to <CARBON_HOME>/deployment/integration-flows/ directory.

 MSF4J SimpleStockQuote fat jar sample is used as the backend service for the integration flow samples.
-Follow the instruction of the
+Follow the instruction in the
-README.md of Stockquote service resides in <CARBON_HOME>/samples/Services/StockquoteService/ to start the backend service.
+README.md resides in <CARBON_HOME>/samples/Services/StockquoteService/ to start the backend service.

 How to test the sample